How to Write a Pipeline Script¶

 grok(_, '%{_dklog_date:log_time}%{SPACE}%{_dklog_level:level}%{SPACE}%{_dklog_mod:module}%{SPACE}%{_dklog_source_file:code}%{SPACE}%{_dklog_msg:msg}')

-default_time(time) # use the time field as the timestamp of the output data
+default_time(time) # Set the time field as the output data timestamp

-drop_origin_data() # discard the original log text (not recommended)
+drop_origin_data() # Discard original log text (not recommended)

-Several user-defined patterns are referenced, such as _dklog_date
+This references several user-defined patterns, such as _dklog_date

 $ cat pipeline/pattern/datakit